 Theming

 The default theme provides simple, elegant styles with support for light and dark modes and 21 built-in color presets.
-A number of CSS custom properties are exposed, giving you an easy way to make high-level changes to the library.
+A number of design tokens are exposed, giving you an easy way to make high-level changes to the library.

 Using the default theme Jump to heading